S. Hunter Grant

 Utilize this link Sue Hunter Grant

 for the application.
-It will lead you to the submission process where you will download all information needed for the grant approval process into an online document.
-The deadline is December 1st of each year.
-Should your project receive funding, we will disburse funds as specified in the award letter.
-Recipients will be notified by January 2nd of the following year.
-The institution receiving the funding will be responsible for ensuring all grant requirements are met, including in the event of staff changes.
+It will lead you to the submission process where you will upload all information needed for the grant approval process into an online document.
+We will begin accepting applications starting August 1st;deadline is August 31st.
+Recipients will be notified by September 30th of the same calendar year.
+The organization receiving funding will be responsible for ensuring all grant requirements are met, including in the event of staff changes.
 If grant requirements are not met, the receiving institution is expected to return funds to the ABMA.

 GRANT PERIOD

 , is required within two (2) months of the completion of the project.
-The final project report will be published in one of our quarterly newsletters for our membership.
+The final project report will be published in one of our quarterly newsletter, Engage, for our membership.
 The ABMA reserves the right to display and promote this project on their website and other social media pages.
-The ABMA will require an update for a midyear report that will be due to the board before the ABMA Midyear meeting (turned in by September 1st) and must be completed for use on theabma.org and the ABMA Facebook page.
+The ABMA will require an update for a midyear report that will be due to the board before the ABMA Midyear meeting (turned in by September 15th) and must be completed for use on the ABMA website and the ABMA social media platforms.
 The grant reward recipient will receive an invitation to present their final project at an ABMA Annual Conference to show our membership the results of the grant and how it was able to help the animals in their care.
 If accepted, the ABMA will offer a reimbursement of $500 for travel, a compensated registration for the conference and pay for half room hotel fee.
-The applicant will need to acknowledge the Animal Behavior Management Alliance in its publications, presentation and academic media forums.
+The applicant will need to acknowledge the Animal Behavior Management Alliance in its publications, presentation, and academic media forums.

 GRANT RECIPIENTS